JACGWD/GWD-Web-App/README.md

  This web application is intended to be used pedagogically as a technological stepping-stone in between hand-coded web sites and PHP/MySQL applications such as WordPress.

- By moving all the HTML and CSS to the "theme" folder, all that remains in the individual PHP pages are:
+ By moving the HTML templates and CSS to the "theme" folder, all that remains in the individual PHP pages are:

+ - metadata (for SEO, OpenGraph and Twitter)
  - links to which template is to be used
+ - some optional code or text content
- - the text content (which forces students to concentrate on what they are writing as well as Search Engine Optimization).
+ - links to basic HTML-marked-up text content stored in the /content/db-records folder (which forces students to concentrate on what they are writing as well as Search Engine Optimization)

  In this sense the content PHP pages only include the information that would be stored in a database.
 Connecting to databases through PHP would be the subject of another more advanced course.

- The PHP templates are built as a series of includes, as this is the basis for coding complex web applications (once again, such as WordPress).
+ The PHP templates are built as a series of included components, as this is the basis for coding complex web applications (once again, such as WordPress).